Azure/aks-engine/examples/addons/keyvault-flexvolume/README.md

 # Azure Key Vault FlexVolume Add-on

 [The Azure Key Vault FlexVolume](https://github.com/Azure/kubernetes-keyvault-flexvol) integrates Azure Key Vault with Kubernetes via a FlexVolume.

 With the Azure Key Vault FlexVolume, developers can access application-specific secrets, keys, and certs stored in Azure Key Vault directly from their pods.

-Add this add-on to your apimodel as shown below to automatically enable Key Vault FlexVolume in your new Kubernetes cluster.
+Add this add-on to your API model as shown below to automatically enable Key Vault FlexVolume in your new Kubernetes cluster.

 ```json
 {